JuchangKim/JuchangKim/README.md

 :wave: About Me

-Phone: 027 628 2027
-Location: Auckland, New Zealand

 :mortar_board: Education
 Bachelor of Computer and Information Science (Feb 2023 – Present) Auckland University of Technology (AUT), Auckland, New Zealand